Community Environmental Programs

 Student Action for a Sustainable Future is an award-winning program that engages grade 5-8 students from the Public and Catholic school systems in action projects that reduce classroom, school, and household greenhouse gas emissions.
 Each project results in positive sustainability benefits in the areas of waste, water, energy, food, biodiversity and transportation.

-Teacher applications are now closed for the 2019-20 school year.
+Teacher applications are now open for the 2020-21 school year.

 To learn more, view our